 The apps are great for getting started, but most of them don't have a conversation or speaking feature, so you may struggle when it comes to having a real chat with real people.

-If you want to really accelerate your learning, think about hiring a private Italian tutor so you can practice what the app teaches you.
+If you want to really accelerate your learning, think about hiring a private Italian tutor so you can take Italian lessons and practice what the apps teach you.

 How long will it take me to get fluent in Italian if I use an app?